-Inheritance tax, civic duty initiatives headed for defeat as Swiss polls close
+Swiss voters massively reject inheritance tax, civic duty proposals

-First projections for this Sunday’s vote show the Swiss population has resoundingly rejected both a proposal to tax the super-rich on their inheritance and a call for all citizens to perform civic duty.
+Swiss citizens have overwhelmingly voted against both a proposal for a new tax on big inheritances and a call for all citizens to perform civic duty, final results of Sunday’s poll show.

-According to Lukas Golder of research institute gfs.bern, some 84% of voters said no to the civic duty proposal, while around 76% rejected the inheritance tax initiative, with a three-percentage point margin of error.
+Some 84.1% of voters said no to the civic duty proposal, while 78.3% rejected the inheritance tax initiative.
+Voter turnout on Sunday was 43%.
+All cantons voted firmly against the two initiatives.

-For the backers of a proposed new inheritance tax on the rich, it was always going to be an uphill battle.
-The idea – a 50% levy on bequests above a tax-free amount of CHF50 million ($61.8 million) – was rejected by government, most political parties, and a well-funded opposition campaign warning of capital flight and disruption to business.
-A poll ten days ahead of the vote showed just 32% of voters were in favour of the idea.
+The proposal for a system of mandatory civic duty to be performed by all citizens suffered a particularly stinging defeat.
+Just six weeks ago some 48% of those polled by research institute gfs.bern said they would support the proposal.
+This figure then dipped to 32% ten days before Sunday’s vote.

 More